 Las Vegas is one of the top cities for betting on sports in the country.
 Mobile betting is not ideal, however, as fans must go to a casino first before being able to register for a mobile sportsbook.

 Vegas is known for its wide array of casinos and resorts that get herds of visitors from across the country.
-The plethora of options on the Vegas Strip will make the fan experience even more fun whether you are betting on live events already in progress or prior to gameplay.
+The plethora of options on the Vegas Strip will make the fan experience even more fun whether you are betting on live events already in progress or before gameplay.
 Going to Las Vegas sportsbooks to place Super Bowl bets is very common.

 MGM Grand, Caesar’s Palace, and Golden Nugget are very popular Las Vegas casinos.
 The Westgate SuperBook, Caesars Palace, Wynn, South Point, Venetian, and many other Las Vegas casinos host sportsbooks.
 All of these venues offer numerous ways to bet on the NFL.